Resource Management Overview

 Dispatch Command Center works hand-in-hand with Resource Management.
 While Resource Management is where your team defines and tracks what's needed across your jobs, Dispatch Command Center is where those needs become action, giving dispatchers the tools to plan, assign, and move resources across your sites in one place.

-To learn more, see Dispatch Command Center Overview-Beta.
+For more information, see Dispatch Command Center Overview.